The classic line-up of The Jimi Hendrix Experience, from left to right: Noel Redding, Mitch Mitchell and Jimi Hendrix.

 - The Charmer: Although he was an interestingly quiet variation, Hendrix was legendary for this, to the point that other musicians were afraid to introduce their girlfriends to him.

-- "Hey Joe" was a cover of a recording by The Leaves.
+- "Hey Joe" was a cover of a song written by Billy Roberts.
+The earliest known version was recorded by The Leaves.

 - Dead Artists Are Better: After his death in 1970, Jimi's reputation changed from being a popular guitarist to one of the great legends of Rock.